Cookies setting

 What is Varnish Cache?

-Varnish Cache, also known as an HTTP accelerator or caching HTTP reverse proxy, is a web application accelerator built on open source code.
+Varnish Cache, also known as an HTTP accelerator or caching HTTP reverse proxy, is a web application accelerator built on open-source code.
 Varnish Cache can reduce web page response time and network bandwidth consumption for future equivalent requests.
 Unlike other web servers like Apache or Nginx, Varnish is designed for use with HTTP protocol.

 How does Magento Varnish work?

-In general, Varnish acts as a catching reverse proxy, sitting between the client and the Magento server.
-When a user requests a page, Magento 2 Vanish intercepts the request and checks its catche for a cached copy of the page.
+In general, Varnish acts as a caching reverse proxy, sitting between the client and the Magento server.
+When a user requests a page, Magento 2 Vanish intercepts the request and checks its cache for a cached copy of the page.
 If a cached copy exists, Varnish serves it directly to the client, eliminating the need to involve the Magento server.
 This caching mechanism significantly improves response times and reduces the server load.

-When Magento 2 Varnish cache doesn’t have a cached copy of the page, it forwards the request to the Magento server.
+When the Magento 2 Varnish cache doesn’t have a cached copy of the page, it forwards the request to the Magento server.
 Magento then dynamically generates the requested page by executing the necessary PHP code and retrieving data from the Magento database.
 Once the response is generated, Magento Varnish caches it for future use, reducing the load on the server for subsequent requests.

 Requirements for setting up Magento 2 Varnish Cache